viveksacademia4git/InternetSecurity/AngularManInTheMiddleAttack/arp-poison/README.md

 ## After Spoofing

 We cannot proceed further, because it would be illegal to go ahead and read some's data, but this is not the end.
-There are several technique followed by a real attacker to make sense of the packet such:
+There are several technique followed by a real attacker to make sense of the packet and communication.
-- Packet Poisoning: When the packets are dealt with forcefull

 ## Steps to overcome the ARP Poising